-Regular airframe maintenance for owned and leased flight equipment is charged to expense as incurred unless covered by a third-party long-term flight hours service agreement.
+Regular airframe maintenance for owned and leased flight equipment is charged to expense as incurred unless covered by a third-party long-term flight hour service agreement.
 We have separate service agreements in place covering scheduled and unscheduled repairs of certain airframe line replacement unit components as well as the engines in our fleet.
-These agreements, whose original terms generally range from ten to 15 years, require monthly payments at rates based either on the number of cycles each aircraft was operated during each month or the number of flight hours each engine was operated during each month, subject to annual escalations.
+These agreements, whose original terms generally range from 10 to 15 years, require monthly payments at rates based either on the number of cycles each aircraft was operated during each month or the number of flight hours each engine was operated during each month, subject to annual escalations.
 These power by the hour agreements transfer certain risks, including cost risks, to the third-party service providers.
 They generally fix the amount we pay per flight hour or number of cycles in exchange for maintenance and repairs under a predefined maintenance program, which are representative of the time and materials that would be consumed.
 These costs are expensed as the related flight hours or cycles are incurred.
-One of our maintenance providers is a subsidiary of a former large shareholder of ours and was a related party until the first quarter of 2015.
-We recorded approximately \$32 million in 2015, \$20 million in 2014 and \$19 million in 2013 in maintenance expense provided by this related party.